theuerc/Website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 **Default** - You can set a default workspace inactivity timeout for all new workspaces opened via the [preferences page](https://gitpod.io/preferences).
 The timeout default cannot currently be set by an organization owner.

+### Workspace lifetime

+Workspace have a maximum lifetime.
+This means that workspaces will be shut down after this period even if the inactivity timeout has not been reached yet.
+Currently the lifetime of a workspace if you are a free plan user is 8 hours and 36 hours if you are on a paid plan.

 ### Editor or IDE Disconnect

 All inactivity timeouts are dependent on an active editor or IDE connection.
 Closing your Gitpod connected editor or IDE will reduce the workspace timeout to 5 minutes unless an explicit workspace inactivity timeout is set via user preference, or via the Gitpod CLI.